-The Ex-Offenders community is focused on providing resources for formerly incarcerated students.
-The information provided here is not exhaustive, but it is designed to address some of the basic questions and needs of students with a criminal record in order to ensure their career success.
+The Students with a Criminal Record community is focused on providing resources for students and alumni with a criminal record.
+The information provided here is not exhaustive, but it is designed to address some of the basic questions and needs of students and alumni with a criminal record in order to ensure their career success.

 Take Charge of Your Future: Get the Education and Training You Need is a guide developed by the U.S. Department of Education for people who are incarcerated and for those on community supervision (probation and parole) to help them get started, or continue, on the path to further education and training.

 The Reentry Services Directory was developed by the National Reentry Resource Center (NRRC) to help individuals who have been incarcerated, and their families, find local reentry services.
 The NRRC has compiled a list of organizations and service providers that can address different reentry needs, including housing, employment, and family reunification.